 Yes – Fiona is ‘just an attention seeker.’
 She seeks to draw the public’s attention to the true nature and extent of child sex trafficking within Australian society.
 This criminal industry depends on the clandestine support and involvement of representatives from all aspects of Australian government including legal, health and educational.

 No – Fiona is ‘not normal.’
 Comprehensive testing has consistently shown her cognitive ability to fall within the far right tail on the normal distribution curve.
-Her brain has unusual physical structure and function; it is denser and more interconnected.
-This permits Fiona to perceive patterns and relationships between seemingly unrelated bits of information.
-It allows her to think in a highly abstract and unconventional manner, to predict human reactions long before they happen, and to notice things others simply don’t.
+This allows her to think in a highly abstract and unconventional manner, to predict human reactions long before they happen, and to notice things others simply don’t.
 This unique capacity tends to unnerve observers, when it is simply the product of an unusually fast brain.

 Fiona’s cognitive make-up also gives her a rare sense of empathy – the ability to place herself in other peoples’ shoes.
 This is why Fiona, while busy processing her own horror memories plus managing the constant barrage of physical attacks on her young family, musters the time and energy to help others.
 Her advocacy efforts were well demonstrated in the Gold Coast Hogtie Doctor case.